prontog/blog-entries/a_simpler_way_to_create_wireshark_dissectors_in_lua.md

 }
 ```

-Now let's load the specs using the `loadSpecs` function of the `protoHelper` object.
+Now let's load the specs using the `loadSpecs` function of the `helper` object.
 The parameters of this function are:

 1. msgTypes		this is a table of message types.
 Each type has two properties: name and file.
 1. dir			the directory were the CSV files are located